CP1401/Practicals/prac_05/README.md

 - `questions.txt` with personal reflection

-- `programs.py` with all of the numbered checkpoint questions:
+- `programs.py` with all the numbered checkpoint questions:

 1. Percentage program (I, P, O)
 2. Time of day (Decision)